-Do not put the remaining expenses on a credit card!
+Do not put the remaining expenses on a credit card.

 I want you to move forward, not back!
-Work harder next month to increase that income and pay right down the list again!
+Work harder next month to increase that income and pay right down the list again.

 - Be sure to check (and update) your budget often.
-Pay raises, bonuses, new clients, etc. can all make a huge impact when you’re budgeting with a fluctuating income.
-Be sure to fill in the “actual” column each month end.
-This will help you see where you may need to make some adjustments for the upcoming month!
+Pay raises, bonuses, new clients, etc., can all make a huge impact when you’re budgeting with a fluctuating income.
+Be sure to fill in the “actual” column each month-end.
+This will help you see where you may need to make some adjustments for the upcoming month.

-- Try a budgeting app!
-While I do prefer a spreadsheet or an old-fashioned paper budget, there is something to be said for using a budgeting app like Every Dollar (it’s free!).
-It’s very convenient to be able to check your budget quickly on the go or easily plug in what you’ve spent before you even get home to your computer!
+- Try a budgeting app.
+While I do prefer a spreadsheet or an old-fashioned paper budget, there is something to be said for using a budgeting app like Every Dollar (it’s free).
+It’s very convenient to be able to check your budget quickly on the go or easily plug in what you’ve spent before you even get home to your computer.

 - Be sure to utilize a spending management system to help you stay on budget.
-I highly recommend the cash envelope system!
+I highly recommend the cash envelope system.

-- Remember, once you have your budget set up, the first order of business would be to save up a starter emergency fund of $1,000 as fast as possible to be sure you are prepared for any emergencies that might occur!
+Remember, once you have your budget set up, the first order of business would be to save up a starter emergency fund of $1,000 as fast as possible to be sure you are prepared for any emergencies that might occur.

 You can easily stress yourself out about what your upcoming paycheck will look like and whether or not it will be enough.

-I hope this article helped clarify some things for you, I know it can be overwhelming when you have a variable income but breaking it down step-by-step will allow you to create a budget that will help you regain control of your finances!
+Following these steps will ensure you and your finances are prepared for your fluctuating income.
+Budgeting a variable income can feel overwhelming, but breaking it down step-by-step will allow you to create a budget that will help you regain control of your finances.